Does Buying Google AdWords Help Your Rankings?

 I guess we’re all just too accustomed to unprincipled corporate greed, because this myth has persisted for years.
 Most recently it was asked at my local BNI meeting:

-Does participating in Google’s Pay Per Click (PPC) program AdWords help your non-PPC rankings?
+Does participating in Google AdWords (Google’s Pay Per Click or PPC program) help your non-PPC rankings?

 The corollary to that is the question:

-Does Google punish sites that don’t pay them for PPC ads by lowering their rankings, thus encouraging participation in AdWords where Google makes money?
+Does Google punish sites that don’t pay them for for Google AdWords by lowering their rankings, thus encouraging participation in AdWords where Google makes money?

 The answer is No. Always has been and always will.
 The simple reason is that doing this would reduce the relevance of Google’s main organic rankings.
 And once that happens, Yahoo, Bing, or another search engine will unseat them as the Big Dog of search.